TheShhy/Anime-Chatbot/README.md

 # Anime-Chatbot
-This chatbot gives recommendation for anime preferences
+This chatbot gives recommendations for anime preferences.